The presence of Facebook (Source: Geralt, goo.gl/CJH8f1, under CC0 Public Domain licence)

-Social networking services (also known as social networking sites, both abbreviated as SNSs) are classic web 2.0 tools which foster sharing and interaction.
 All major social networking platforms have app versions for mobile devices, allowing them to be integrated into mobile learning, particularly in the form of geosocial networking.
-As far back as 2013, Mark Zuckerberg, founder of Facebook, the largest and best-known social networking service, stated that Facebook had become a mobile company; more users now access it through the Facebook app on mobile devices than through a web browser on a laptop or desktop computer.
+As far back as 2013, Mark Zuckerberg, founder of Facebook, the largest and best-known social networking service, stated that Facebook had become a mobile company; for many years now, more users have accessed it through the Facebook app on mobile devices than through a web browser on a laptop or desktop computer.
 This reflects the increasing migration of web 2.0 services into the mobile space.

-Social networking services represent a fundamental shift away from the content-oriented web (where webpages were usually about topics) to the person-oriented web (where webpages are about people).
-They are thus the model for PLNs, PLEs and e-portfolios.
-For a light-hearted and clear explanation of social networking, see the CommonCraft video Social Networking.
-Social networking services essentially provide platforms where users can typically:
+For a light-hearted and clear explanation of social networking, see the CommonCraft video Social Networking in Plain English.
+Social networking services provide platforms where users can typically:

 -